stuartellis/stuartellis-site-hugo/content/articles/shell-scripting.md

 # Online Resources

+## The Command-line

+- [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line) - A guide to mastering the command-line
+- [Explainshell](https://explainshell.com/) - enter a command-line on this site to see the help text that matches each argument

+## Bash

 - [Ryan Chadwick's Tutorial for Bash Scripting](https://ryanstutorials.net/bash-scripting-tutorial) - A gentle introduction to Bash
 - [GreyCat's Bash Guide](http://mywiki.wooledge.org/FullBashGuide) - A more comprehensive guide to Bash
 - [Progrium notes on good Bash style](https://github.com/progrium/bashstyle)
 - [Google Style Guide for Shell](https://google.github.io/styleguide/shell.xml)
-- [Explainshell](https://explainshell.com/) - enter a command-line on this site to see the help text that matches each argument